orangeandbronze/main-website/_posts/jobs/2019-04-22-account-manager.markdown

     Prepares and analyzes sales performance tools and reports, including trends analysis to monitor and improve sales results
   </li>
   <li>
-    Performs upselling and cross-selling strategies to expand profitability of the existing accounts
+    Performs upselling and cross-selling strategies to expand profitability of existing accounts
   </li>
   <li>
     Coordinates with different teams/departments to ensure smooth business operations
   </li>
   <li>
     Other roles and tasks may be assigned as necessary
   </li>

 </ul>
 <h6 class="-dark">Qualifications:</h6>
 <ul>